-- Phragmites does not respect property boundaries and patches often extend onto adjacent lands.
-Conduct mapping on both sides of the boundary in order to inform management programs (patches extending off public lands may require additional permission, timeframes and authorizations) and share this information with the rest of the Regional Working Group. - Respect no spray zones and sensitive adjacent land uses including Source Water/ Wellhead protection areas.
-In cases where Phragmites is mapped on such properties, prioritize these landowners for education and awareness and appropriate management techniques. - Standing dead Phragmites can be a fire hazard and may continue to impact sightlines.
-Removal of these stalks (biomass) may be important in such cases.
+Phragmites does not respect property boundaries and patches often extend onto adjacent lands.
+Conduct mapping on both sides of the boundary in order to inform management programs (patches extending off public lands may require additional permission, timeframes and authorizations) and share this information with the rest of the Regional Working Group.

+- landowners for education and awareness and appropriate management techniques. - interfere with peak recreational or social activities/events occurring in the area. - these stalks (biomass) may be important in such cases.